 Step 1: Installing and Activating WPForms

 💡 Note: For this tutorial, you can use the free version of WPForms since it offers Constant Contact integration.
-That said, if you want even more form fields, integrations, or other advanced features, you’ll want to upgrade to the pro version.
+If you want AI-powered forms, more integrations, or other advanced features, you’ll want to upgrade to the pro version.

 Step 2: Connect WPForms to Constant Contact